-Why do organisations implement Project and Portfolio Management systems?
+Why do organisations implement Project and PMO Portfolio Management software?

-Invariably a key objective is gaining control and visibility of the project portfolio.
-We want to gather project information efficiently and turn it into insights to be shared with stakeholders promptly.
+Invariably a key objective is to get control and visibility of the project portfolio.
+We want to gather project information efficiently and turn it into insights to be shared with stakeholders.

-Power Framework is a great tool to rapidly implement a highly personalised project database and adopt a consistent process framework.
-It’s the combination with Power BI that raises this solution to another level.
+Power Framework lets you rapidly implement a personalised project database and adopt a consistent process framework.
+But it’s the combination with the benefits offered by Power BI that raises this solution to a higher level.

 What is Power BI?

-As a cloud service within Microsoft 365 it is instantly available and connects easily to a wide range of data sources.
-Report authors use the Power BI Desktop tool to build reports and publish them to the Power BI Cloud Service – here charts and data visuals can be combined into top level dashboards and shared with others.
+As a cloud service within Microsoft 365 it’s instantly available and connects easily to a wide range of data sources.
+Report authors use the Power BI Desktop tool to build reports and publish them to the Power BI Cloud Service.
+Charts and data visuals can be combined into top level dashboards and shared with others.
 Users can reuse published data models to create their own reports and dashboards on the fly.

-It works instantly – as a cloud service it spins up when you need it.
+- It works instantly – as a cloud service, Power BI spins up when you need it.

-It can combine data sources from multiple applications – so you can connect to your accounting system to retrieve financials to combine with Project data.
-It can access your on-premise database by way of a gateway which is easily set up.
-Or how about bringing in Excel data for ultimate flexibility – easy!
+- Power BI can combine data sources from multiple applications – so you can connect to your accounting system, retrieve financials, and combine them with Project data.
+It can access your on-premise database via a gateway that is easily set up.
+Or bring in Excel data for ultimate flexibility.

-It is powerful – while it is easy to connect to data sources, expert BI developers can use the built in PowerQuery for complex data extracts and transformations.
-The resulting data model, once published to end users, will hide this complexity and let others reuse the data easily to create their own reports.
+- Powerful enquiries – are possible thanks to PowerQuery.
+Out-of-the-box processes allow for complex data extracts and transformations.
+The resulting data model, once published to end-users, hides this complexity to make it accessible.
+Anyone can reuse the data to create their own reports.

-It is easy to share – share with colleagues, external parties, embed into SharePoint or publish to the web, bundle reports into content packs, export to Excel or PowerPoint.
+- It’s easy to share – Power BI allows you to share insights with colleagues and external parties.
+Embed it into SharePoint, publish to the web, bundle reports into content packs, or export to Excel or PowerPoint.
+The choice is yours.

-People love it – whoever we talk to, everyone is excited about this tool.
-It looks beautiful and more and more organisations are selecting Power BI as their strategic BI platform.
+- People love it – whoever we talk to, everyone is excited about Power BI.
+It looks beautiful and many more organisations are choosing Power BI as their strategic BI platform.